The first stage is to consult a solicitor, who should help you to:

-Future expenses specific to the individual’s need are calculated following advice from a range of experts such as occupational therapists, physiotherapists, architects, accountants, employment consultants, rehabilitation consultants and others.
+Future expenses specific to the individual’s need are calculated following advice from a range of experts such as:

-- The capital and annual cost of appropriate accommodation and adapting accommodation to meet the person's needs
+the additional cost of accommodation adapted to meet the person's needs

-- Other factors relevant to each specific case such as the cost of continuing education, occupational therapy, physiotherapy and speech and language therapy
+other factors such as the cost of continuing education, occupational therapy, physiotherapy and speech and language therapy

-An award of compensation will normally be split into 2 parts:
+An award of compensation can be split into:

-- A lump sum - a capital award designed to meet past expenses and immediate future expenses.
+a lump sum designed to meet past expenses and immediate future expenses

 What happens to the money awarded?

-Money awarded in compensation for a child will usually be held by the court until the child reaches 18.
-After that it can be paid out of court to be under that person’s control, often with the support of a case manager.
+The Court will hold the money awarded in compensation until a child is 18.
+After that, it can pay this into that person’s control, often with the support of a case manager.